Anyone Can Whistle: Productions

-IN 2022, a new production of the show ran at the Southwark Playhouse in London under the direction of Georgie Rankcom, with musical direction by Natalie Pound and choreography by Lisa Stevens.
+A new London production of the show ran at the Southwark Playhouse in 2022 under the direction of Georgie Rankcom, with musical direction by Natalie Pound, and choreography by Lisa Stevens.
 The show's cast featured Alex Young as Cora Hoover Hooper, Chrystine Symone as Nurse Fay Apple, and Jordan Broatch as J. Bowden Hapgood.
 This production was the largest staged version of the show since its debut on Broadway in 1964.